6-6-6/swan-updown/README.md

 Usage: swan-updown [OPTIONS]

 Options:
-  -p, --prefix <prefix>  the prefix of the created interfaces, default to [swan] -n, --netns <netns>    Optional network namespace to move interfaces into -m, --master <master>  Optional master device to assign interfaces to
+  -p, --prefix <prefix>            The prefix of the created interfaces [default: swan] -n, --netns <netns>              Optional network namespace to move interfaces into -m, --master <master>            Optional master device to assign interfaces to -b, --babeld-sock <babeld_sock>  The path of the babeld socket (This enables adding/deleting interfaces to babeld)
-      --to-stdout        send log to stdout, otherwise the log will be sent to syslog -d, --debug...         set it multiple times to increase log level, [0: Error, 1: Warn, 2: Info, 3: Debug] -h, --help             Print help
+      --babeld-conf <babeld_conf>  The babeld config for the interfaces [default: "type tunnel link-quality true"] --to-stdout                  Send log to stdout, otherwise the log will be sent to syslog -d, --debug...
+Set it multiple times to increase log level, [0: Error, 1: Warn, 2: Info, 3: Debug] -h, --help                       Print help
   -V, --version                    Print version
 ```
 #### reminder
 By default `swan-updown` uses `syslog`, if you want it to use `env_logger`, please specify `--to-stdout`.